emicklei/melrose/docs/dsl.md

 	go(s1,s1,s3) // play s1 and s2 and s3 simultaneously

 ### interval<a name="interval"></a>
 Create an integer repeating interval (from,to,by,method).
+Default method is 'repeat', Use next() to get a new integer.

 	i1 = interval(-2,4,1)